rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_fed.md

 The version of CMake provided by these systems is insufficient.
 Conveniently, the [CMake download page](https://cmake.org/download/) provides links to pre-compiled binaries for Linux.
 Download and extract the CMake binaries to a location like /your/home/directory/bin, /usr/local/bin, or another appropriate location.
 It would help if this location were in your PATH.

-### CentOS 7 / Fedora / RHEL 6 / RHEL 7 with Clang
+### CentOS 7 / Fedora / RHEL 6 / RHEL 7 with Clang (Work in Progress; Needs Further Testing)

-{% include note.html content="Not available for CentOS 6." %}
+{% include note.html content="Not available for CentOS 6.
+Unavailable to test on RHEL." %}

 CentOS 7, Fedora, RHEL 6, and RHEL 7 provide the LLVM/Clang 3.4 compiler, which fully supports C++11.
 The command to install Clang is:
 ```